 A different kind of DPRK

 There are some unusual things to be found in modern Rason as a result.
 There have been foreign-owned bars and restaurants present, and there is even a casino in a hotel owned by Hong Kong investors.
-Additionally, there are private markets in which foreigners can participate; in fact, there’s even a bank which foreigners can open an account with!
-This brings us to our next point: unlike in the rest of the DPRK, visitors have much more leeway in using local currency to buy things!
-Rather than being a bizarre north-eastern town of little value, Rason is in fact an exciting place – one which offers an entirely different North Korean experience!
+Additionally, there are private markets in which foreigners can participate; in fact, there’s even a bank that foreigners can open an account with!
+This brings us to our next point: unlike in the rest of the DPRK, visitors have much more leeway in using the local currency to buy things!
+Rather than being a bizarre north-eastern town of little value, Rason is, in fact, an exciting place – one which offers an entirely different North Korean experience!

 And now here is your chance to see it.
 Young Pioneer Tours are offering an exciting trip to Rason itself!
-Our Rason Essentials Tour, starting in Beijing, we will be travelling to Yanji in China’s Jilan Province, before heading over the border to the DPRK.
-If you’re fan of business and economics, this trip will prove to be an amazing experience.
-We have all kinds of economy-oriented activities on offer, such as visiting banks, markets and many local factories.
+Our Rason Essentials Tour, starting in Beijing, we will be traveling to Yanji in China’s Jilin Province, before heading over the border to the DPRK.
+If you’re a fan of business and economics, this trip will prove to be an amazing experience.
+We have all kinds of economy-oriented activities on offer, such as visiting banks, markets, and many local factories.
 It is a curious and yet fascinating glimpse of what North Korea could become if Kim Jong-un holds firm to his promises to develop the country’s economy.
 Come and experience North Korea in a different style.
-If you’ve already seen it all in Pyongyang and Kaesong, this needs to be your next adventure!.
+If you’ve already seen it all in Pyongyang and Kaesong, this needs to be your next adventure!